vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/01_pUrva-paxaH.md

 <details><summary>English - Notes</summary>

+pauruşėya and apauruseya;
+the latter has in the sequel been rendered with "preterpersonal."
+Person here does not mean only "human person"
+but "any being endowed with personal features, including God."

 "Eternal Scripture" (āgama) is preter-personal scripture,
 since any verbal statement originating from a person is cotemporal with that person,
 and the purvapaksin does not admit the existence of an eternal personal deity.